Napa Abstract Artist Penelope Moore: A Rare Gift

 In her own words, “Everything comes from adversity”.
 During an art festival in Salt Lake City, Penelope gets some surprising advice from her father who truly wants to see her succeed.
 She’s spent thousands to get into this show so sales are key to the effort.
 He does what any good father would do.
 He stands at the entrance of the booth and hands out her business cards.
 In Penelope’s words, “This energy creates resistance and turns people away”.
 Most people at these events are more interested in having snacks and browsing not really interested or invested in buying art.
 They also don’t realize how difficult or expensive it is to get into the art festivals.
 To overcome this challenge, her father offers a suggestion, “Tomorrow you need to bring your easel and paints.”.
 Penelope is willing to try anything.
 She’s got over $3,000 in cash invested and is not going to settle for a zero sale.
 She changes her energy from focusing outward to focusing inward.
 Painting in her booth changes everything.
 There is no barrier between her or the people visiting the show.
 It leads from one person stopping out of curiosity to multiple people and turning it into a crowd of interested observers.

-Her upcoming series: Palette of the Palate is visual interpretation wine interacting with the senses.
+Her series: Palette of the Palate is visual interpretation of wine interacting with the senses.
 Her visuals articulate how color and mood correspond to taste.
-The richness of the colors and complexity of the textures are a compelling exploration of the sensory experience.
-These large format paintings are paired with complementing wine.
+The richness of colors and complexity of texture are a compelling exploration of the sensory experience.